pfn/iota/README.md

       })
   ) >>= kestrel (_.setOrientation(LinearLayout.VERTICAL))

-  // most IDEs can't tell that button2 is a Button, they will usually see that
+  // many IDEs can't tell that button2 is a Button, they will often think that
-  // this is a View; a type ascription can be used to hint
+  // this is a View; a type ascription can be used to hint:
-  // TYPE ASCRIPTION IS BROKEN AND WILL CAUSE SCALAC TO CRASH: DO NOT DO THIS
   // `lazy val button2: Button = findView(Id.button2)`
-  lazy val button2 = findView(Id.button2) // is typed as android.widget.Button
+  // the type ascribed must be correct or else scalac will crash lazy val button2 = findView(Id.button2) // is typed as android.widget.Button

   override def onCreate(b: Bundle) {